ballerina-platform/ballerina-dev-website/1.2/learn/publishing-modules-to-ballerina-central.md

 title: Publishing Modules to Ballerina Central
 description: Learn how to use the CLI tool in the Ballerina programming language to push modules to Ballerina Central.
 keywords: ballerina, programming language, ballerina central, ballerina modules
-permalink: /learn/publishing-modules-to-ballerina-central/
+permalink: /1.2/learn/ publishing-modules-to-ballerina-central/
 active: publishing-modules-to-ballerina-central
 intro: The sections below include information about publishing modules to Ballerina Central.
 redirect_from:
-  - /learn/how-to-publish-modules
+  - /1.2/learn/ how-to-publish-modules
-  - /learn/how-to-publish-modules/
+  - /1.2/learn/ how-to-publish-modules/
   - /v1-2/learn/how-to-publish-modules
   - /v1-2/learn/how-to-publish-modules/
-  - /learn/publishing-modules-to-ballerina-central
+  - /1.2/learn/ publishing-modules-to-ballerina-central
 ---

 ## The CLI Command